Sifchain/ClientSDK/README.md

 ## Tests

 The tests in the `/test` directory will run most of the available methods.
+Tests will not work unless you set up some test wallets and change the config.ts files to point to testnets.
+But the test files are a good place to look to see how each method is used.

 ## Available Generated API methods